 Cemeteries and images…

 And from these shadowy passions, grew a love of all that is macabre.
-Cemeteries of course, fit neatly into this World-view.
+Cemeteries of course, fit neatly into this view.
 These are places that shouldn’t be viewed as scary or nefarious.
 But instead, as monuments to memory, love and loss.

 Despite the antediluvian and unfair connotations we now have of cemeteries, I personally still find them to be places of forlorn beauty & solitude.
-Some of course, have faired better than others through the years.
+Some locations of course, have faired better than others through the years.
 And yes, under the right conditions, they’re even on the spooky side. :o)

 The Stone Lion Inn located in Guthrie, Oklahoma